useblocks/sphinx-needs/docs/directives/list2need.rst

 and limited meta-data.

 The content area of the ``list2need`` directive must contain the list only.
-The list-structure syntax must be markdown (only supported format currently).
-The single lines still need to follow the syntax of your document.

-You can not set any meta-data for a specific need, except the ID of the need.
-If this is needed, please use :ref:`needextend`.
+The list-structure syntax Sphinx-Needs specific, and not related to rst or markdown.

+No meta-data can be set, except a specific need-ID.
+But you can use :ref:`needextend` to customize the created needs in a later step.

 Need-IDs get generated automatically (hash value), if not given.
 IDs can be set by the prefix ``(ID)`` in the line.
 Example: ``(REQ-1)My first requirement``.